Tag: Passive Physical Visualization

 Added by: Yvonne Jansen, sent by: Fanny Chevalier.
 Category: Passive physical visualization Tags: data sculpture, tableware, world statistics

-Added by: Jean-Daniel Fekete, sent by: Fanny Chevalier.
-Category: Passive physical visualization Tags: network data, textile
+Added by: Yvonne Jansen, sent by: Bobby Genalo.
+Category: Passive physical visualization Tags: toy

 2011 – Can We Keep Up: Sponges Show Domestic Water Usage